 Parking permits are required for all parking lots before 7:00 p.m. on weekdays; cars without permits will be ticketed.
-Permits can be obtained from the UW-Parkside Police Department (eastside of Tallent Hall) or the Ranger Card Office (Union D111).
-Parking meters are available for visitors in all lots, including the Union lot on Inner Loop Road.
+Permits can be obtained from the UW-Parkside Police Department (eastside of Tallent Hall).
+Parking meters are available for visitors in all lots.